 The BBFC's director, David Cooke, first saw a rough cut of The Da Vinci Code in early April 2006, and the version of the film seen was practically silent at the time.
 Cooke concluded that the film appeared to pose no issues at 12A, and the

 following week two other BBFC examiners saw a more complete version of the film, which now had a temporary musical soundtrack and sound effects mix.
 It was at this stage that the film's content began to cause problems.
-As the BBFC would later state:
+As the BBFC would later

 It was thought that certain scenes in the film carried quite a strong impact that might just nudge the film into '15' territory.
-However, when the scenes in question were looked at very carefully, it was obvious that little detail was in fact seen on
+However, when the scenes in question were looked at very carefully, it was obvious that little detail was in fact

-rather than anything that was actually being shown.
+breaking, rather than anything that was actually being shown.
 The sound intensified the action and made the violence seem far stronger than what you could actually see.